google-deepmind/diplomacy/README.md

 dislodged unit
 - 7 flags representing the owner of the dislodged unit, plus an 8th that is true if there is no such unit
+- 3 flags representing whether the area is a land, sea or coast area of a bicoastal province.
+These are mutually exclusive: a land area is any area an army can occupy, which includes e.g. StP but does not include StP/NC or StP/SC.
 - 7 flags representing the owner of the supply centre in the province, plus an 8th representing an unowned supply centre.
 The 8th flag is false if there is no SC in the area